 The ancient workers drilled a number of holes in the wall for the soldiers to watch enemies and to shoot arrows.

 It has attracted tens of millions of tourists both from home and abroad to visit it.
-More than 370 famous people abroad have visited it such as former US presidents Nixon, Reagan, Carter, Gorge W Bush, Queen Elizabeth II of UK and former South Africa president Mandela.
+More than 370 famous people abroad have visited it such as former US presidents Nixon, Reagan, Carter, Gorge W Bush, Queen Elizabeth II of the UK, and former South Africa president Mandela.